-I am currently an associate professor of English at the University of La Verne (near Los Angeles) in southern California, where I teach:
+I am currently a full professor and the chair of the English Department at the University of La Verne (near Los Angeles) in southern California, where I teach:

-- the introductory course to the English major, “Foundations of Linguistics” (historical, social, applied)
+- an introductory course to the English major, “Foundations of Linguistics” (historical, social, applied)

-- upper-division elective courses in the major, such as “Literature of the Bible,” “Marie de France,” and “The Mythology of J.R.R.
-Tolkien,” and professionalization courses like “Internship for English Majors”;
+- upper-division elective courses in the major, such as “Literature of the Bible,” “Fairy Tales,” and “Magical Realism”

 Prior to joining the faculty at the University of La Verne, I taught at Wheaton College (near Chicago), Colorado Christian University (near Denver), and the University of California, Davis (which is between San Francisco and Sacramento).
 I also taught at the UC Washington Center in Washington, D.C. and at Epic Bible College and Graduate School in Sacramento, California.
 So I’ve taught in private, Christian, liberal arts colleges, at public teaching and research universities, and at a Bible College.

 I’ve taught more than fifty unique courses at the college level, primarily in literature, creative writing, and professional writing.
 I’ve also taught courses in Biblical Studies, Comparative Literature, Humanities, Latin, Philosophy, Political Science, Religious Studies, and in the Human Needs and Global Resources Program (Wheaton College), the College of Adult and Graduate Studies (Colorado Christian University), and the University Writing Program and Center for Educational Effectiveness (UC Davis).
 I’ve supervised undergraduate student interns on-site in Washington, D.C. as well as internationally in Moldova, Eastern Europe and Ghana, West Africa.
 I’ve served as the primary advisor to students composing their creative writing theses in poetry, fiction (including speculative fiction – fantasy, science fiction, and historical romance), and creative non-fiction.
 I’ve also advised improvisational comedy troupes!